Collagen Supplements-What’s the Hype?

 You can find collagen in foods such as bone broth, chicken, fish, and other meats that have connective tissue.
 Some foods don’t contain collagen but they help your body to produce collagen.
 Foods that help your body to produce collagen include cashews, beans, leafy greens, egg whites, and citrus fruits.
 Beware of sugar and refined carbs- as they can damage collagen.

 Collagen has many benefits, such as youthful and glowing skin, joint health, and workout recovery assistance among other things.
 Collagen keeps your body running smoothly by supporting your bone and connective tissue.
-Your bones and connective tissue are used repeatedly every day, and collagen peptides can aid in the process to keep you in tip-top condition.
+Your bones and connective tissue work hard over and over every single day, and collagen peptides can aid in the process to keep you in tip-top condition.

 You can add collagen to your morning coffee, smoothies, and other recipes.
 You can take collagen at any time of the day and in several ways, such as, in powder, pills, and even collagen water.
 Collagen supplements have not been evaluated by the Food and Drug Administration, so it is not meant to diagnose or treat conditions.